 Aselo is one of 14 innovative projects selected through a competitive funding process.
-In total, End Violence Against Children – the world’s largest non-governmental funder dedicated to ending online child sexual exploitation and abuse (CSEA) – is investing $10 million to support some of the most promising global projects to enhance detection and response to online CSEA.
+In total, the End Violence Fund – the world’s largest non-governmental funder dedicated to ending online child sexual exploitation and abuse (CSEA) – is investing $10 million to support some of the most promising global projects to enhance detection and response to online CSEA.
 Our joint proposal with our two child helpline partners also includes a particular focus on responding to online child sexual abuse material encountered by both children and adults in South Africa and Zambia by streamlining automated reporting of this abuse material (such as photos and videos) to national portals and law enforcement.

 Violence against children is a global – and often silent – epidemic, that happens in every country and every community, and across all cultural and socio-economic contexts.
 And while the Internet can be an enormous source for learning, there are no built-in safeguards to protect children online.
 Tragically, incidences of online exploitation and abuse are increasing dramatically.
 Today, one in three Internet users worldwide is a child.
 And every half second, a child goes online for the first time.